WHAT IS RUBBER ?

 According to data from the FAO, in 2020 nearly 15 million tonnes of natural rubber have been produced.
 World production has thus doubled since 2000.
 Due to good climatic conditions and, for a long stretch of time, availability of land, about 85% of the global rubber production originates from Asia.
 According to FAO, the biggest producers in 2020 were Thailand (32%), Indonesia (23%), Vietnam (8%) and India (6,5%).
 The biggest importers of rubber in 2020 were China (27%), the EU (15%), the USA (9%) and Japan (6%).
 The main reason for this is that most tires are produced in China.
 More details about global latex production, you can find here.

-Fairly produced rubber has only atiny market share.
-Since 2012 just around 2,260 tonnes of dry rubber content have been traded according to the criteria of the Fair Rubber Association.
-Because of this, more than 1,130,000 € of Fair Trade premiums could be passed on to our producer partners and have been used there for a wide range of different Fair Trade projects (as of June 2022).
+Fairly produced rubber has only a very small, but growing market share.
+In 2023, around 2,420 tons of dry rubber content have been traded according to the criteria of the Fair Rubber Association.
+Because of this, 1,210,000 € of Fair Trade premiums could be passed on to our producer partners and have been used there for a wide range of different Fair Trade projects.

 BACKGROUND INFO: NATURAL RUBBER